Complete Guide to SHA-256 Generator

 Sha256 setup sprint

-Why it helps: Shortens the path between draft work and implementation review, debugging prep, and handoff quality delivery.
+Why it matters: Shortens the path between draft work and implementation review, debugging prep, and handoff quality delivery.

 Sha review pass #1